Constructing directed networks from multivariate time series using linear modelling technique: Applications

+Figure~\ref{fig:nw_EEG} shows the network obtained by the proposed method and the one obtained by the naive method.
+In Fig.~\ref{fig:nw_EEG}(a) obtained by the proposed method, the channels, Cz, Pz, P3, P4, and Oz, are mutually connected by bi-directional arrows.
+Figure~\ref{fig:nw_EEG}(b) shows that the network obtained by the naive method has clearly more links than that by the proposed method.
+This result might indicate that the constructed network by the naive method has redundant links.

-The numbers of in-degree and out-degree for each node in Fig.~\ref{fig:nw_EEG} are shown in Table~\ref{tab:number_of_in_and_out-degree_EEG}.
-In Fig.~\ref{fig:adjusted_node_size}, we show the directed networks, the same as that showed in Fig.~\ref{fig:nw_EEG}, with each node size is proportional to the numbers of incoming arrows (Fig.~\ref{fig:adjusted_node_size}(a)) and outgoing arrows (Fig.~\ref{fig:adjusted_node_size}(b)).
-In Fig.~\ref{fig:adjusted_node_size}(a), the size of node~Pz is the largest.
-Since an incoming arrow into a node implies that the dynamics of the node is partially governed by the source node of the arrow, the dynamics of node~Pz that belongs to the parietal lobe is determined under the influences of many other parts of the brain.
-Since node~Pz is the part that integrates sensory information from all parts of the brain, this result seems admissible.
-On the other hand, the size of node~Fz is the largest in Fig.~\ref{fig:adjusted_node_size}(b).
-Since an outgoing arrow from a node implies that the node partially controls the dynamics of the target node, it implies that node~Fz belonging to the frontal lobe is the most influential on the dynamics of the other nodes in the brain.
-It is striking that we can extract such an amount of information about the brain functioning without any physiological knowledge only from the combination of the RAR model and the network visualization scheme.
+The numbers of in-degree and out-degree for each node in Fig.~\ref{fig:nw_EEG}(a) are shown in Table~\ref{tab:number_of_in_and_out-degree_EEG}.
+Table~\ref{tab:number_of_in_and_out-degree_EEG} shows that the node~Pz has the largest in-degree and the node~Fz has the largest out-degree.
+The largest in-degree of node~Pz implies that the dynamics of the parietal areas captured by node~Pz is under the influences of many other brain areas distributed over parietal and occipital parts of the brain.
+Since the parietal association areas are considered to be the parts that integrates sensory information from widely distributed parts of the brain, this result seems plausible.
+On the other hand, the largest out-degree of node~Fz implies that the frontal areas recorded with node~Fz has the influence over a wide-range of the brain.
+This is natural as the frontal brain areas are regarded to be involved in cognitive control and project top-down connections to lower brain areas.

+We finally consider effects of the surface Laplacian briefly.
+Functional connectivity estimation with the proposed method may be contaminated by volume conduction effects~\cite{Srinivasan-etal:2007}.
+Such effect would be relatively small for the current result as the RAR models utilizes terms with time delays, not just zero-lag correlations, to estimates the connections between nodes, although the RAR based on scalp EEG may not be free of the volume conduction as pointed out for DTF~\cite{Brunner-etal:2016,Steen-etal:2016, Kaminski-Blinowska:2017}.
+Also, the number of electrodes used in this study is just 10, implying that the volume conduction effect was small.
+For high density EEG where the volume conduction effect is more serious, the methods such as surface Laplacian~\cite{Srinivasan-etal:2007} or source localization techniques would be useful~\cite{Haufe-etal:2013}.
+Further studies would be necessary to investigate the effects of the volume conduction on the RAR based methods for functional connectivity estimation in a sensor space.